aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 *Optional:* You can also go ahead and run the above queries individually on the terminal and see the individual response time.

 The [EXPLAIN](https://dev.mysql.com/doc/refman/5.7/en/explain.html) statement provides information about how MySQL executes statements.
 EXPLAIN works with [SELECT](https://dev.mysql.com/doc/refman/5.7/en/select.html), [DELETE](https://dev.mysql.com/doc/refman/5.7/en/delete.html), [INSERT](https://dev.mysql.com/doc/refman/5.7/en/insert.html), [REPLACE](https://dev.mysql.com/doc/refman/8.0/en/replace.html), and [UPDATE](https://dev.mysql.com/doc/refman/8.0/en/update.html) statements.
-With the help of [EXPLAIN](https://dev.mysql.com/doc/refman/5.7/en/explain.html), you can see where you should add indexes to tables so that the statement executes faster by using indexes to find rows.
+Your goals are to recognize the aspects of the [EXPLAIN]((https://dev.mysql.com/doc/refman/5.7/en/explain.html) plan that indicate a query is optimized well, and to learn the SQL syntax and indexing techniques to improve the plan if you see some inefficient operations.

-Let's go ahead capture the explain plan for those queries listed above .
-You can use run the explain plan for a query like below:
+Go ahead and capture the EXPLAIN plan for the above slow queries using syntax

 ```sql
 EXPLAIN [query statement]